 Scrap Metal M&A Market Update

 U.S. steel producers, desiring control of raw material input, are acquiring local and regional scrap recyclers within close proximity of new mills.
-The BGL Metals & Metals Processing investment banking team dives deeper into this trend in our latest Metals research report.
+The BGL Metals & Advanced Metals Manufacturing investment banking team dives deeper into this trend in our latest Metals research report.

 “There are some regional spots where raw material is expected to be short, particularly down in Texas.
 So, we’ve seen a lot of activity in northern Mexico and southern Texas on the M&A side of scrap, and that’s expected to continue,” remarked BGL Managing Director Vincent J. Pappalardo.
 Steel Dynamics (NasdaqGS: STLD) completed the acquisition of ROCA ACERO, S.A. de C.V.
 (ROCA) in October 2022, which added five scrap processing facilities strategically located throughout Northern and central Mexico, with an annual processing capacity of approximately 850,000 gross tons.
 With the acquisition, SDI brings its combined annual ferrous and nonferrous scrap processing capability within Mexico to over 2.5 million gross tons.
 SDI CEO Mark Millett said, “Combined with our existing metals recycling facilities in Mexico, the addition of ROCA significantly strengthens our ferrous and nonferrous raw material procurement strategy in the region.”
 BGL, together with Global M&A partner RIóN Mergers & Acquisitions, advised ROCA in the sale.